marek-saji/noplacelikecode/_posts/2023-01-20-hyphens-last-resort.md

 ## The 2023 solution

-Wrap each word in an element that’s `display: inline-block`.
+In addition to adding soft hyphens, wrap each word in an element with `display: inline-block`.

 This will prefer carrying whole block to the next line before hyphenating.
 Effectively only breaking the word as a last resort -- when